-Generally, whenever a current is flowing in a conductor there is always question whether it is a phase or a neutral.
-To know this, we check the wire with the help of an electrical tester.
-In the case of batteries, one acts as a positive terminal and the other acts as a negative terminal which is a DC supply.
-Here the current has only one direction which does not alternate.
-Coming to an AC supply, the Current direction will get reversed for every cycle because the current direction is not constant here.
+Normally, when a flow of current is there in a conductor then there is always a query whether it is a neutral otherwise a phase.
+For this, an electric tester is used to check the wire.
+For instance, when we check the two terminals of the batteries, one acts like a positive and the other one works like a negative terminal.
+It is known as a DC supply.
+But here, the flow of current includes only single way which does not rotate.
+In AC supply, the direction of current is reversed for each cycle because the current direction is not constant here.
 Hence, for the operation of any device polarities of its terminals must be known for proper connections.
 For example, if proper connections are not made in a house without undergoing a polarity test, it may result in a short-circuit.
 So, to avoid such instances, we conduct a polarity test for every device before its operation.

 Definition: It is a test conducted on both the primary and secondary windings of a transformer and also to know the direction of the current.
-It helps in inter-connecting the primary winding and secondary windings in the case of parallel operation of the Transformer.
-Polarity check done by using an electrical tester is shown in the figure below.
+It helps in inter-connecting the primary winding and secondary windings in the case of the parallel operation of the Transformer.
+A polarity check done by using an electrical tester is shown in the figure below.

 Why do a Polarity Test?